anyscale/madewithml.github.io/docs/mlops-course.md

     </div>
     <div id="collapse3" class="collapse" aria-labelledby="heading3" data-parent="#faq-accordion">
       <div class="card-body">
-        <p>During the first weekend of the course, we're going to cover all of the <a href="#basics">Basics</a> lessons.
+        <p>During the first weekend of the course, we're going to cover all of the <a href="#foundations">Foundations</a> lessons.
 We'll be doing this fairly quickly so we can focus on the <a href="#mlops">MLOps</a> content shortly after.
-While we will cover the basics of Python and deep learning, it's highly recommended to be familiar with the following:</p>
+While we will cover the foundations of Python and deep learning, it's highly recommended to be familiar with the following:</p>
         <ul>
             <li>Python (variables, lists, dictionaries, functions, classes)</li>
             <li>Scientific computing (NumPy, Pandas)</li>